Zolomun/projectWork/docs/user_stories.md

 3. **US3**: Add product to cart
     - As a user I want to be able to add products to the cart.
 4. **US4**: Amount of product added to the cart can be increased
     - As a user I want to be able to increase the amount of a given product already added to the cart in the cart section.
 5. **US5**: Modify address details
-    - As a user I want to be able to modify my address details under 'My account'
+    - As a user I want to be able to modify my address details under 'My account'.